EpistasisLab/tpot/docs/sources/using.md

 * `crossover_rate`: The crossover rate for the genetic programming algorithm in the range [0.0, 1.0].
 This tells the genetic programming algorithm how many pipelines to "breed" every generation.
 We don't recommend that you tweak this parameter unless you know what you're doing.
 * `num_cv_folds`: The number of folds to evaluate each pipeline over in k-fold cross-validation during the TPOT pipeline optimization process.
 * `scoring_function`: Function used to evaluate the goodness of a given pipeline for the classification problem.
 By default, balanced class accuracy is used.
 TPOT assumes that this scoring function should be maximized, i.e., higher is better.
 Offers the same options as cross_val_score: "accuracy", "adjusted_rand_score", "average_precision", "f1", "f1_macro", "f1_micro", "f1_samples", "f1_weighted", "log_loss", "precision", "precision_macro", "precision_micro", "precision_samples", "precision_weighted", "r2", "recall", "recall_macro", "recall_micro", "recall_samples", "recall_weighted", "roc_auc"
+* `max_time_mins`: How many minutes TPOT has to optimize the pipeline.
+This setting will override the `generations` parameter.
 * `random_state`: The random number generator seed for TPOT.
 Use this to make sure that TPOT will give you the same results each time you run it against the same data set with that seed.
 * `verbosity`: How much information TPOT communicates while it's running.
 0 = none, 1 = minimal, 2 = all.
 A setting of 2 will add a progress bar to calls to fit()
 * `disable_update_check`: Flag indicating whether the TPOT version checker should be disabled.